Let’s talk about using Pinterest for marketing in 2021!

 It means that you shouldn’t save a pin to every board on your account that is somewhat related.

-Like I mentioned in the previous tip, Pinterest loves fresh pins.
-And if you pin the same pin to 15 different boards it’s not a new pin anymore.
+Like I already mentioned, Pinterest loves fresh pins.
+If you pin the same pin to 15 different boards it’s not a new pin anymore.

 A pin is considered fresh only the first time you share it on Pinterest.